 Best for: Regular travelers

-Allianz is a travel insurer that offers both single-trip and annual coverage, though its annual plans are where the company really shines.
+Allianz is a travel insurer offering single-trip and annual coverage, though its annual plans are where the company shines.
 Annual coverage costs as little as $60 per year for basic travel medical insurance.
-Higher-cost annual plans offer additional coverages for business equipment, lost baggage, trip cancellations, and more.
+Higher-cost annual plans offer additional coverage for business equipment, lost baggage, trip cancellations, and more.

 Coverage: